ncquang2408/Paritycounter3bit/README.md

  (Details in file: ParityGeneratorCircuit_3bit_dft.v)

-- Timing Constraints:
+### Timing Constraint

-Ensure that a design meets the desired timing goals.
+- Ensure that a design meets the desired timing goals.

-Optimize the design in terms of either area or timing.
+- Optimize the design in terms of either area or timing.

 (Details in file: ParityGeneratorCircuit_3bit.sdc)

 Design Compiler can generate numerous reports on the results of design synthesis and optimization:

 - Reports for circuit: